Daniel John O'Donoghue: Later career

-After his defeat he moved to Guelph, Ontario, where he edited a labour paper, then to Toronto, Ontario.
+After his defeat he moved to Guelph, Ontario, where he edited a labour paper, then to Toronto.
 In 1880, he began work at the World and became a member of the Toronto Typographical Union.
-He became the editor of the 'Labour Record' in 1886.
+He became the editor of the Labour Record in 1886.
 He was a lifelong active member of the Knights of Labor and was a paid organized for them.
 He helped found the Toronto Trades and Labour Council in 1881.
 In 1883, he helped form the Trades and Labour Congress of Canada.
 He also helped convince the leaders of the Roman Catholic Church in Canada to accept rather than oppose a new international labour organization, the Knights of Labor.
 O'Donoghue served ten years on the board of the Toronto Technical School, which helped train workers.
 He worked at the Ontario Bureau of Industries, a provincial statistical agency that collected information on labour and industry.
 In 1900, he became the first fair-wage officer for Canada, working first at the Department of Public Works and then the Department of Labour.
-He became ill in 1906 while working in British Columbia as part of his functions in that post and died in Toronto in 1907.
+He became ill in 1906 while working in British Columbia as part of his functions in that post, and died at his home in Toronto on January 16, 1907.